 It is not a coincidence that there have been no major wars between nations having atomic weapons.
 It is not the case that the world discovered brotherly love or learnt to hold hands while singing the Kumbaya after 1945.
 It is the fear of total and complete annihilation from a nuclear war that holds nations at bay.

-Leo Szilard is responsible for eradicating large scale conflicts and World Wars, inventing nuclear power plants, and on top of all that, he also invented a radiotherapy regimen to cure some cancers.
+Leo Szilard is very much responsible for eradicating large scale conflicts and World Wars, inventing nuclear power plants, and on top of all that, he also invented a radiotherapy regimen to cure some cancers.
 Few famous people have had such a huge impact on the world and it saddens me that he is so obscure.

 Szilard, in this picture, is carrying a book titled "A plan for peace".